Find answers below to frequently asked questions about extending and renewing contracts.

 What records/evidence do I need to keep to comply with recordkeeping obligations?

 All employees are responsible for ensuring they keep full and accurate records of activities associated with contract extensions and renewals in accordance with relevant policies, standards and guidelines.
-These include the Public Records Act 2002 (435KB) and relevant principles contained in the Queensland Government Information Standard 40: Recordkeeping and 31: Retention and disposal of public records.
+These include the Public Records Act 2002 (435KB) and relevant principles contained in the Records Governance Policy.

 We recommend you: